After decades of wandering in the wilderness, the children of Israel had finally stepped foot in the Promised Land.

 - “What does the preaching of God’s word mean to you?”

-- “What does the Lord’s invitation mean to you?”
+- “What does the Savior’s invitation mean to you?”

-- “What does the opportunity to sacrifice for the Lord and his work mean to you?”
+- “What does the opportunity to sacrifice for the Lord and the work of his kingdom mean to you?”

 - “What do your brothers and sisters in Christ mean to you?”